Essomia/geojuji/docs/packages-manager.md

 brew install <package-name>
 ```

-:no_entry: If your version of macOS is installed on an initially unsupported Mac, you may receive an `illegal instruction: 4` when using certain packages.
-This is due to the implementation of the pre-build packages in Homebrew (`nehalem`).
-As a workaround the problem, you can adjust Homebrew to revert to the old version (mostly `core2`):

--   Edit `/usr/local/Homebrew/Library/Homebrew/extend/os/mac/hardware.rb` to use `:core2` for you OS version.
--   Reinstall your packages with the `--build-from-source` flag.

 ## 2. [Ruby](https://www.ruby-lang.org/)

 On macOS, `ruby` is already installed.
 Check which version and packages is installed by default, run the following command: